 If you are concerned about a child's welfare, please record your concern, and any observations or conversation heard, and report to the DSL as soon as possible the same day.
 Do NOT conduct your own investigation.
 In circumstances such as an emergency or genuine concern that appropriate action has not been taken staff members may speak to Surrey SPA on 0300 470 9100 (9am-5pm Monday to Friday) or outside of these hours call 01483 517898 to speak to the emergency duty team.
 Where there is concern for the child's immediate safety you should call Surrey Police on 999.
 Anyone can make a referral to Children's Services.
 Where a child resides in Sussex ring 01403 229900.

 If your concerns relate to the actions or behaviour of a member of staff then you should report this to the Head (or the Chair of Governors if the concern relates to the Head or Head's household).
-The DfE statutory guidance in 'Keeping Children Safe in Education' (Sept 2023) and the Surrey County Council Procedures for managing allegations against staff will be followed.
+The DfE statutory guidance in 'Keeping Children Safe in Education' (Sept 2024) and the Surrey County Council Procedures for managing allegations against staff will be followed.

-1. Introduction
+I. Introduction

-- This policy has been developed in accordance with the principles established by the Children 1.1 Acts (1989 and 2004), the Education Act (2002) and the Education and Skills Act (2008), and in line with government publications: 'Working Together to Safeguard Children' (July 2018 - updated Sept 2022), 'What to do if You are Worried a Child is Being Abused' (March 2015).
-The guidance reflects ' Keeping Children Safe in Education' (Sept 2023), Surrey Safeguarding Children Partnership (SSCP) Child Protection Procedures1, 'Prevent Duty Guidance for England and Wales' (March 2015 - updated April 2021), Multi Agency Statutory Guidance on Female Genital Mutilation (April 2016) and 'Disqualification under the Childcare Act' (August 2018).
-'Independent School Standard Regulations' (Sept 2019).
+1.1 This policy has been developed in accordance with the principles established by the Children Acts (1989 and 2004), the Education Act (2002) and the Education and Skills Act (2008), and in line with government publications: 'Working Together to Safeguard Children' (Dec 2023), 'What to do if You are Worried a Child is Being Abused' (March 2015).
+The guidance reflects ' Keeping Children Safe in Education' (Sept 2024), Surrey Safeguarding Children Partnership (SSCP) Child Protection Procedures, 'Prevent Duty Guidance for England and Wales' (2023), Multi Agency Statutory Guidance on Female Genital Mutilation (April 2016) and 'Disqualification under the Childcare Act' (August 2018).
+'Independent School Standard Regulations' (April 2019).
 'Information Sharing' (March 2018).
 'The Prevent Duty: Departmental Advice for Schools and Child-minders' (June 2015).
 'Mental Health and Behaviour in Schools' (March 2016).
 'Counselling in School: A Blueprint for the Future' (March 2015).
 'The use of Social Media for Online Radicalization' (July 2015).
 Child Sexual Exploitation: Definition and a guide for practitioner, local leaders and decision makers working to protect children from child sexual exploitation (Feb 2017).
 'Voyeurism (Offences) Act' (2019).
 Surrey Safeguarding Effective Family Resilience Surrey (Dec 2020).
-Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019, updated September 2021) - 1.2 The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm. - 1.3 We recognise that all adults, including temporary staff2, volunteers and governors, have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - I.4 All staff believe that Duke of Kent School should provide a caring, positive safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 1.5 This Policy has been authorised by the Governing Body; its procedures apply wherever staff, governors or volunteers are working with pupils even where this is away from the School, for example an educational visit; and also applies to the Early Years Foundation Stage (EYFS) provision. - 1.6 The aims of this Policy are: - to support the child's development in ways that will foster security, confidence and independence; - to provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident, and know how to approach adults if they are in difficulties, believing they will be effectively listened to;
+Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019, updated September 2021), Working Together to Improve School Attendance (2024).
+Use of Reasonable Force in Schools (July 23).
+Early Years Foundation Stage Statutory Framework (Nov 24)

-1 The SSCP Child protection Procedures are only available online at https://surreyscb.procedures.org.uk/
+&lt;sup>1 The SSCP Child protection Procedures are only available online at https://surreyscb.procedures.org.uk/